Tapiiri/lol-champion-heatmaps/README.md

 ---

 ## Acknowledgements
-Thanks for [Faarza](https://github.com/farzaa) for [creating the DeepLeague dataset using computer vision](https://github.com/farzaa/DeepLeague).
+Thanks for [Faarza](https://github.com/farzaa) for [creating the DeepLeague dataset by reading lolesports.com live match data](https://github.com/farzaa/DeepLeague).
 It's one of the very few (so far the only one that I've found) spatial datasets of League of Legends champion location data, and it was crucial in getting this prototype up and running without requiring data collection!